kreismit/ECE4960/labs.md

 Based on experience with other robots, I chose to use a constant additive offset rather than a factor to make the robot drive straight.
 My reasoning is that the friction in the wheels is a constant force, not a velocity-dependent one, so the frictional resistance should be a constant offset.
 This seemed to to work; at low power, I needed +4 power on the right side, and at higher power (80%) +4 made it drive quite straight.

+When I assembled the robot, I found that the electrical tape wasn't sticky enough to hold the Artemis Nano onto the robot case; and zip ties would prevent me from replacing the battery.
+So I used duct tape instead.

-Below are videos of a straight line (triggered by a whistle) and a more complex maneuver:
+Below are videos of a straight line (triggered by a whistle) and a U-turn:

 #### TODO